 As every quality owner or manager knows, the balance between training and in-field work can be difficult to balance.
 For that reason, Crook says, HomeServe devised a “technician capacity planner,” that helps them match resource needs to the anticipated service and installation demand for each upcoming year.

 “That planner also accounts for the amount of training hours we determine are needed for the year,” Crook says.
 “We structure our training calendar based on where our model recommends training should occur without impacting customer service levels, with much of the training typically in the traditionally slower shoulder months of the late winter, early spring period.”

-HomeServe has developed a program with Lincoln Technical Institute, Lincoln, N.J., that allows students to gain real-world experience in the HVAC field by providing them with the opportunity to shadow HomeServe certified technicians.
+HomeServe has developed a program with Lincoln Technical Institute, Lincoln, N.J. for HVAC contractors, that allows students to gain real-world experience in the field by providing them with the opportunity to shadow HomeServe certified technicians.

 HomeServe has developed a program with Lincoln Technical Institute, Lincoln, N.J., that allows students to gain real-world experience in the HVAC field by providing them with the opportunity to shadow HomeServe certified technicians.
 The program is designed to give students from the HVACR program at Lincoln Tech the ability to add valuable field experience to their classroom curriculum, as well as provide them with a mentor in the HVAC field.

 “We started with Lincoln Tech in 2016 as part of our commitment to find ways to support our industry,” says Crook.
 “We interview a group of near-graduating students that meet our program criteria for GPA and attendance, and then select a few to shadow our techs.
 These students travel to our depot after class and ride along with our tech mentors for approximately four weeks.”